Purchases made through links earn us a small commission, at no extra cost to you.

 Kobo Daishi lived and taught at Koyasan until his death, or entrance into eternal meditation, as some believe, in 835.
 His mausoleum at Okunoin has drawn pilgrims to Mt.
 Koya for over a millennium.

-There is a lot to see in Koyasan, especially if you like visiting temples (there are 117 of them!)
-Most of the sights in Koyasan are spread out along a main road, which makes it easy to find your way around.
+There are a lot of things to do in Koyasan, especially if you like visiting Japanese temples (there are 117 of them!)
+Most of the attractions in Koyasan are spread out along a main road, which makes it easy to find your way around.

-We spent one day and one night in Koyasan and were able to take our time visiting the main sights.
+We spent one day and one night in Koyasan and were able to take our time visiting the main sites.

 Daimon is the main gate of Koyasan.
 The gate is quite large (25 metres high) and has two statues of protector deities watching over the entrance.